openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_bmwi3/docs/index.rst

 (40 seconds or so) after it is turned off or the car is "tweaked" (lock button pushed, connected-drive command received, etc).

-Unfortunately this means that when your car is standing or charging OVMS cannot consistently get data from the car.
+Unfortunately this means that when your car is standing or charging OVMS only has intermittent access to data from the car.

+By observation, whilst the car is charging it wakes up now and then (seems to be every 30 minutes).
+So at those times we can update our SOC etc.

 Metrics "v.e.awake" tells you if the car is awake or not.
+Metric "xi3.s.age" will tell you how many minutes have passed since we last received data from the car.

 You may also refer to metric xi3.s.pollermode as follows: